tiepdotme/joebuhlig.com/_posts/2017-03-22-22 - The 10X Rule by Grant Cardone (with Shawn Blanc).md

 ---
-title:  "22: The 10X Rule by Grant Cardone (with Shawn Blanc) [Bookworm]"
+title:  "22: The 10X Rule by Grant Cardone (with Shawn Blanc)"
 date:   2017-03-22
 categories: bookworm
 tags: